-You can follow some simple rules to prevent these unwanted visitors from appearing.
+You can follow some simple tips to prevent these unwanted visitors from appearing.
 When you buy your shoes, for example, make sure they’re not too tight.
-It might not seem like they are too tight at the time, but it will eventually start to affect the skin.
+It might not seem like they are too tight at the time, but they’ll eventually start to affect the skin.

 Because calluses can also appear on the hands, it’s important to keep this area constantly hydrated.
 Use moisturizing creams after you shower.

-You should also avoid applying certain things to your hands and feet:
+You should also avoid doing certain things to your hands and feet:

-- Abrasive materials that apply a lot of pressure
+- Using abrasive materials that apply a lot of pressure.